Grand Jury: Money saving efforts backfired on county

 "Internal audits were requested by more than one employee during the years in which the fraud and embezzlement occurred," the grand jury said.
 "These internal audits did not happen, effectively allowing the alleged fraud and embezzlement to continue."

-Among the grand jury's recommendations are the consolidation of the county recorder with auditor.
+Among the grand jury's recommendations for the future are the consolidation of the county recorder with auditor.

 "An advisory question should be submitted to the Douglas County voters in the 2020 election proposing to combine the county recorder and county finance into one elected county position, thus eliminating the chief financial officer position," grand jurors wrote.
 "If this combined office had been in place when the whistleblower came forward and human resources wanted an audit conducted at vehicle maintenance, there is a strong possibility the theft would have been detected in 2012."